 - Players can communicate any limits or boundaries, such as “I don’t want to lose all my money, please only take 5-10 coins”.
 Or maybe the guard hurt her knee earlier today, so she says “I can’t really chase you right now, so if I yell STOP can you just stand still while I try to lasso you? and if I miss, you can keep running until I yell STOP again?”

 - Be open to a twist!
 Maybe during your planning, the guard suggests something like “I think it would be funny if the Banker and I were engaged in some illegal bribe and were trying to hide from the Thief.
-So you’re sneaking around the bank stealing things, and we are aware of you, but we’re focused on avoiding your notice we finish our illicit business.
+So you’re sneaking around the bank stealing things, and we are aware of you, but we’re trying to avoid your notice until we finish our illicit business.
 We don’t even recognize you’re stealing stuff unless something distracts us.”

 - We will have a pre-game workshop where we’ll practice all of this.
 An improv comedy teacher will teach us the basics of comedic roleplay.
 You’ll meet a bunch of characters and develop relationships with them.
 And you’ll set up a bunch of scenes that will unfold the next day.